Question and answers about resettled refugees

 Ever since 1950, the Parliament has decided each year how much money will be set aside for the resettlement.
 After this, the Government gives the Swedish Migration Agency responsibility for selecting the refugees and transferring them to Sweden.
 In recent years, the annual quota has been around 1,900 persons.
 The migration policy agreement made in the autumn 2015 included the goal of Sweden gradually increasing the Swedish resettlement programme to 5,000 during the Government's term of office.
-In 2017, the first step was taken towards this goal, as the previous year’s quota of 1,900 places was increased to 3,400.

 What countries do the refugees come from?